grammyjs/website/site/docs/resources/faq.md

 ### 429: Too Many Requests: retry after X

-Congratulations.
+Congratulations!
 You ran into an error that is among the most difficult ones to fix.

-There are two possible scenarios.
+There are two possible scenarios:

-One: Your bot does not have many users.
+**One:** Your bot does not have many users.
 In that case, you are just spamming the Telegram servers by sending too many requests.
-Solution: don't do that.
+Solution: don't do that!
 You should seriously think about how to reduce the number of API calls substantially.

-Two: Your bot is getting very popular and it has a lot of users (hundreds of thousands).
+**Two:** Your bot is getting very popular and it has a lot of users (hundreds of thousands).
 You have already made sure to use the minimum number of API calls for the most common operations of your bot, and _still_ you're running into these errors (called flood wait).

-There are a few things you can do.
+There are a few things you can do:

 1. Read [this article in the docs](../advanced/flood.md) to gain a basic understanding of the situation.
 2. Use the [`transformer-throttler` plugin](../plugins/transformer-throttler.md).
 3. Use the [`auto-retry` plugin](../plugins/auto-retry.md).
-4. Come ask us in the group chat for help.
+4. Come ask us in the [group chat](https://t.me/grammyjs) for help.
    We have experienced people there.
 5. It is possible to ask Telegram to increase the limits, but this is very unlikely to happen if you did not do steps 1-3 first.

 ### Cannot find type definition file for 'node-fetch'